LAK-Hackathon/LAK18Hackathon/groups/Eportfolio/Data/README.md

 # Acknowledgment

 The data is donated by <big>Monsterboard</big>.
-Please acknowlege their support in any associated publication.
+Please acknowlege their support in any associated publication via the addition of the following text

+*Acknowledge the support of the Eduworks Marie Curie Initial Training Network Project (PITN-GA-2013-608311) of the European Commission’s 7th Framework Program and Monsterboard for the donation of data.*

 Please feel free to contact <big>**a.m.berg AT uva.nl**</big> with any questions.